openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 flush(): Promise&lt;void&gt;

-Asynchronously flushes the stream.
-This API uses a promise to return the result.
+Flushes the stream.
+This API uses a promise to return the result asynchronously.

 **System capability**: SystemCapability.FileManagement.File.FileIO